gschueler/nom/README.md

     </a>

-Attributes can be specified on the same line as the element name, or on their own line prefixed with '@':
+Attributes can be specified on the same line as the element name, or on their own line, and can be prefixed with '@':

     a this=that
         @that something else
+        those=another thing

 yields:

-    <a this='that' that='something else'></a>
+    <a this='that' that='something else' those='another thing'></a>

-Text content can be on the same line, as long as it doesn't look like attribute=value
+Text content can be on the same line, as long as it doesn't contain `attribute=value`

     a This is all it <looks like>